TTiagha/nonprofit-financial-health-predictor/README.md

 ## Current Status

+- Project structure has been reorganized for better maintainability.
+- The application now supports filtering by any state and processing multiple URLs.
-- Basic project structure is set up
+- Basic data processing, analysis, and S3 upload functionality is implemented.
-- CI/CD pipeline is implemented and functioning
+- CI/CD pipeline is implemented and functioning.
-- Placeholder functions for data loading, processing, and prediction are in place

 ## Next Steps

-- Implement actual data loading from IRS Form 990 datasets
-- Develop data processing and feature engineering pipelines
+- Implement more comprehensive data analysis and visualization.
-- Research and implement appropriate machine learning models for financial health prediction
+- Develop machine learning models for financial health prediction.
-- Enhance test coverage and implement more comprehensive unit tests
+- Enhance test coverage and implement more unit tests.
+- Improve error handling and input validation.
+- Add more detailed documentation for each module.

 ## Contributing